Nathan-Chun/AME415_Project/README.md

 - NOTE: Don't Run All.
 "CHECKS WITH HARDCODED VALUES" contains hardcoded verification inputs and will overwrite calculated values
 - Use "CHECKS WITH HARDCODED VALUES" for debugging

+Try table of phi and psi
+find values to get power that satisfy the two restrictions